djkeu/web_apps/index.md

 Done: and a model called BlogPost.
 Done: The model should have fields like title, text, and date_added.

-ToDo: Create a superuser for the project, and use the admin site to make a couple of short posts.
+Done: Create a superuser for the project, and use the admin site to make a couple of short posts.
     Note: superuser: blog_admin

 ToDo: Make a home page that shows all posts in chronological order.